bac-lac/GA-VM/README.md

 > DB_PASSWORD *: The DB password for the application.
 - Default value: DB_PASSWORD

+> DIRECTORY_ADMIN_PASSWORD *: The admin password for the directory service.
+- Default value: DIRECTORY_ADMIN_PASSWORD

 > ENV *: The environment in which to deploy the solution.
 - Default value: dev
-- Allowed values: dev, test or prod
+- Allowed values: pr, dev, test or prod

 > EXTERNAL_ID *: External ID of the automation account role.
 - Default value: EXTERNAL_ID

+> FSX_STORAGE_CAPACITY *: The storage capacity of the FSx file system in GB.
+- Default value: 32

+> FSX_THROUGHPUT_CAPACITY *: External ID of the automation account role.
+- Default value: 32

-> MFT_CLUSTER *: If set to true, this will start the application in cluster mode.
+> MFT_CLUSTER *: The throughput capacity of the FSx file system in MB/s.
 - Default value: TRUE

-> ROLE_ARN *: ARN of the role used by terraform..
+> ROLE_ARN *: ARN of the role used by terraform.
 - Default value: ROLE_ARN

 # Code Check